 Tips and Strategies for Effective Book PR

 For first-time authors in need of a publicist to promote their book to journalists and reporters, David recommends going to their personal network for recommendations first.
 Other authors who’ve successfully marketed their books to the mainstream media may already know the best book publicists to recommend.

 Unsurprisingly, a Google search can also help.
 David stresses the need to look for people who are familiar with your space (like a publicist who has worked in the business genre, if your book is in that category).

 David’s simple piece of advice in picking the best book publicist?
 “Don’t say yes to the first PR person, but you don’t have to talk to fifteen, either.
 Because in the end, a lot of us do the same thing; there’s a lot of us out there, and you can make the decision a lot more difficult than it needs to be.”
 Additionally, when interviewing book publicists who can potentially work with you, ask for realistic expectations.

 As for getting the highest level of service from a publicist juggling different accounts, David says that the key is a good relationship — while paying them more for their time, of course.
 “You want them to want to succeed on your behalf, and not just look at you as a paycheck.”
 It helps if you understand what PR firms do, what makes news, and how radio and TV bookers choose guests, so you have realistic expectations.

-Hacking the New York Times Bestseller List
+Promoting Books for the New York Times Bestseller List

 Ever wonder how you can get on the New York Times bestseller list?
 David reveals that for the longest time, such lists were (and likely still are) done on time-based algorithms: If you sell a certain number of books in a certain period of time, it will likely work in your favor.